How to Thrive Through School and University: A Guide

 Practice Makes Perfect

-A saying we are confident that many people reading this and beyond have come across and implemented in various aspects of our lives.
+This a saying we are confident that many people reading this and beyond have come across and implemented in various aspects of our lives.
 Bearing that in mind, it is also true; to improve on something, practising is an ideal way of going about that.
+Nobody enjoys revision, but there are plenty of ways to make it more palatable.
+Create a mind map for every topic.
+Write cue cards to test yourself on facts and figures.
+Watch YouTube tutorials and listen to revision podcasts.
 Whether it be getting to grips with a mathematical equation or understanding particular techniques used in art class, practising regularly and not rushing yourself is an effective method of thriving.

 Remaining patient with yourself and not comparing yourself to others – while that can be challenging – will set you up for success moving forward.
 Not to mention, remembering not to compare yourself to others is a valuable skill to have, not just for the educational setting but for the wider world as well.